FelixLabelle/felixlabelle.github.io/_posts/2025-10-19-relationship_temp_token_gen.md

 an important factor to quality, it will likely outweigh other practical considerations like time or cost
 6. I'm not a statistician and have doubts about the validity of the correlation analysis.
 I'm currently reading on how to best do an analysis of this type and would apply those techniques in the future
 7. The models refuse to generate outputs for certain prompts under certain conditions.
 It happened only over a couple of the prompts, but I don't think could have skewed results
+8. Generation length isn't the only cause of longer generation times.
+More generally I didn't measure the generation time which may vary independently of length due to inference settings not accounted for

 ## Conclusion